Posted March 2, 2016 123

 Infiniti and DSS

 Both the Infiniti 46 and 53 are fitted with patented DSS lateral foils.
-When deployed to leeward, a DSS foil provides vertical lift, dramatically increasing the boat’s righting moment and power.
+When deployed to leeward, a DSS foil provides vertical lift, dramatically increasing the yacht’s righting moment and power.
 This ‘turbo charger’ is dynamic – the stronger the wind, the faster the yacht (and its DSS foil) travel through the water, and as a result, the more lift and stability the foil generates.
 This is what gives a DSS-equipped yacht such impressive performance.
 It also reduces heel and pitching, making for a smoother and subsequently more efficient ride.

 In lighter winds the DSS foil is simply retracted into the hull, leaving a slender, easily-driven hull form.